LukeLambert/fly-dev-tunnel/README.md

 ## 1. Install flyctl, the Fly command-line utility

 [Follow the instructions](https://fly.io/docs/flyctl/installing/) for your OS.
-After installation, run `flyctl auth login` to sign up or sign in.
+After installation, run `fly auth login` to sign up or sign in.

 ## 2. Connect to Fly via WireGuard

 [Install WireGuard](https://www.wireguard.com/install/) for your OS.
-Next, run `flyctl wireguard create` to create a WireGuard config.
+To find the nearest WireGuard gateway, run `fly platform regions` and look for regions with a gateway checkmark.
+Next, run `fly wireguard create` to create a WireGuard config.
 Use the following settings:

 ```
-Region: dev
+Region: <your-region-code>
 DNS name for peer: <your-machine-name>
 Filename: fly.conf
 ```